ahmedmst2423/Hospital-Management-System/README.md

    - Find the `users` collection in your database.
    - Locate the user document with the role of "Patient" that you registered.
    - Update the `role` field from "Patient" to "Admin".

-### Contributing

-If you'd like to contribute to the project:
-1. Fork the repository.
-2. Create a feature branch (`git checkout -b feature/YourFeature`).
-3. Commit your changes (`git commit -am 'Add some feature'`).
-4. Push to the branch (`git push origin feature/YourFeature`).
-5. Create a new Pull Request.